Dr Anders BarasaDenmark

 Dr Bharat Dalvi is Consultant at Glenmark Cardiac Center and in the Department of Paediatric Cardiac Sciences at Sir H.N.
-Reliance Foundation Hospital and Research Centre.
+Reliance Foundation Hospital and Research Centre, Pakistan.

 Dr Dalvi’s area of interest is non-surgical cardiac interventions in children and adults with congenital heart diseases.
 His expertise is in transcatheter closures of PFO, ASD, PDA, pulmonary and coronary fistulae, rupture sinus of Valsalva and paravalvar leaks.
 He has a large experience in balloon pulmonary and aortic valvuloplasties and in dilatation and stenting of coaractation of aorta and pulmonary artery stenosis.
 More recently, he has established a programme for percutaneous pulmonary valve implantation at the Reliance Foundation Hospital.